API Reference

 }

 The getActive() method returns active personalizations for the current visit and page.
 A personalization is active if its variation code has executed and the associated action remains visible.
-To retrieve personalizations triggered on other URLs or since closed (e.g., pop-ins), use getTriggeredInVisit().
+To retrieve personalizations that triggered on other URLs or that are now closed, such as pop-ins, use getTriggeredInVisit().

 Return value